Bancroft Public Library is a small, rural public library; the heart of the community.

 3. Young children?
 Browse our collection of children's books, DVDs/Blu-ray, and audiobooks.
 Our play area is a great place to bring your young children.

 4. Can't find what you're looking for?
-The inter-library loan program expands what we can offer by bringing library materials to you from other libraries.
+The interlibrary loan program expands what we can offer by bringing library materials to you from other libraries.

 5. Interested in local news?
 Want to know what's happening in the world?
 We have local newspapers available and magazines for library reading.

 6. E-reader?
 E-reader app on your smartphone?
 Download e-books and e-audiobooks through Overdrive.
 Return them without a fine!
 We're here to help you get set up.
+We even have two Kindle Paperwhite e-readers available to borrow, and can help you learn how to use them.

 8. Need to print or copy?
 Scan?
 Fax?
 We can help.
+We have the capability for black-and-white, color, and wireless printing; and black-and-white and/or color copies.

 9. Doing genealogical research?
 Link to our resources on the left side-bar under the heading Genealogy Resources.
 We can also connect you with our town historian for any research you may need to do using local historical archives.